Cosmetic Surgery In Men

 Think about the time you can take off work and if it will affect your performance in any way.

 I do a desk job from home so I only needed a few days.
-I was back to work a week and a half after my procedure.
+My return to work was a week and a half after my procedure.

 I couldn’t drive for 6-8 weeks though – you need to be able to safely perform an emergency stop.
-That is the benchmark my clinic used.
+My clinic gave me that as a rough guide.

 If you do a physical job, you might be out of action for 8 or 9 weeks and then you will need to ease back in gradually.
 With the scar placement on my chest and under my arms, it has taken that long to be able to reach my arms overhead without restriction.